txpham209/txpham209/README.md

  - Hi, I’m Tommy X. Pham
-- interested in AI, Graphics, and GPUs
+- interested in AI, Graphics, GPUs + more
 - 📫 How to reach me pham.tommy7@gmail.com

 <!---